saintpeas/a-star-algo-use-case-pathfinding/README.md

 Path cost: 14 steps
 ```

+## Debugging in VS Code

+- Set breakpoints in `astar_pathfinding.py` by clicking in the gutter next to line numbers.
+- Press F5 or select "Run > Start Debugging" to debug the script.
+- Use the Debug Console to inspect variables and step through the A* algorithm.

+## Troubleshooting

+- **Git not recognized**: Ensure Git is installed and added to PATH (see above).
+Restart VS Code after updating PATH.
+- **Python not found**: Verify the Python interpreter is set correctly in VS Code.
+- **Matplotlib window issues**: If the visualizer window doesn’t appear, ensure `matplotlib` is installed and try running in a new terminal.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

-- A* algorithm originally developed by Peter Hart, Nils Nilsson, and Bertram Raphael in 1968.
+- A* algorithm by Peter Hart, Nils Nilsson, and Bertram Raphael (1968).
-- Matplotlib for excellent visualization capabilities.
+- Matplotlib for visualization capabilities.
-- The pathfinding and game development community for inspiration.
+- Pathfinding and game development community for inspiration.

 Made with ❤️ and Python